victor-canta/Google-Capstone/README.md

 After sourcing the data, I conducted most of the data cleanup using Google Sheets and performed calculations to get an overview of some trends using functions such as "SUMIF", "INDEX(MATCH())", etc.

-Next, I generated spreadsheets optimal for Tableau visualizations by filtering the data with SQL.
+Next, I generated spreadsheets optimal for Tableau visualizations by filtering the data with SQL with common queries and CTE Tables.
 Generating new spreadsheets was also conducted with SQL.
 In this repository, you can most of the scripts I used to get insights regarding trends and patterns.

 Finally, I utilized the cleaned and filtered data to create multiple pie charts, bar charts, line charts, and several other visualizations.
-In order to clearly communicate the most important insights, I summarized them via a dashboard which can be found here:
+In order to clearly communicate the most important insights, I summarized them via a dashboard which can be found on my portfolio website.